AllTheSusTeam/AllTheSus-ATS/README.md

+Welcome to
-# AllTheSus-ATS
+# Technology is SUS
-Welcome to AllTheSus first editon where the fun begon
+first editon where the fun begon